manifestonosuke/Home/kanala/README.md

 # Purpose

-This deck has been build to practive joyo kanji writing using 2 kanjis per card to cover all set in a minimum of entrie.
-It covers all 2147 joyo (plus a few non joyo) in 1216 cards.
-Most of the kanjis are present only in 1 card but some are present on more than 1.
-There are very few exception with only 1 kanji per card,  some kanji have no jukugo, can not be combined or combination are so rare reading that it was not worth to use them.
+This deck is designed to practice writing Joyo Kanji by using two kanji per card, allowing for all kanji to be covered in a minimal number of entries.
+It includes all 2,136 Joyo Kanji (plus a few non-Joyo) in 1,216 cards.
+Most kanji appear only once, but a few are on more than one card.
+There are very few exceptions with only one kanji per card, typically when the kanji lacks common jukugo (compound words), cannot be combined easily, or when the combinations are to rare to be mentioned.

-In short all joyo in 1216 cards to mainly practice writing but also have a detailled look on keys/componds and common words for each kanji.
-The deck uses only japanese.
+In short, this deck covers all Joyo Kanji in 1,216 cards, primarily for writing practice, but it also provides a detailed breakdown of key elements and common words for each kanji.
+The deck uses only Japanese.
+It can be used to remind new words, readings thought vocabulary and study the kanji structure.

 # Card Structure

-Each entry is a word of 2 kanjis on the front and the back has details on the kanji structure (bushu and compounds) as well as a list of words both both on and kun yomi.
-It covers only joyo reading with few exception (usually specified as such in parenthesis).
-The front entry is usually based on ON yomi when available.
-There is also a hint phrase (in parenthesis) to better understand which word it is about (there are many hiragana homonyms).
+Card features a two-kanji word on the front.
+The answer is the kanji write of the back.
+The back also contains details about the kanji’s structure (radicals and components) as well as a list of words that include both on and kun readings.
+Only Joyo readings are covered, with a few exceptions noted in square brackets.
+The front entry usually features an On reading when available, and a hint phrase (in parentheses) is also provided to clarify which word is being referenced whennot obvious (since there are many homophones in hiragana).

-Some time the front entry has more than 2 kanjis, in this case, only the first 2 are to guess, if it is not the 2 first non key kanji will be in parenthesis.
+In some cases, the front entry may include more than two kanji.
+Usually only the first two kanji are meant to be guessed.
+If it is not the case the kanjis not being in the answer are in parenthesis.

 # Sample